elwin/dphpc/readme.md

 Mondays, 16:15 until finished.
 We often reserved CHN H 43.2 or alternatively on [Zoom](https://ethz.zoom.us/j/69785702508).

+For meetings with our supervisors, use this [Link](https://ethz.zoom.us/my/sashkboos).

 ## Code

 All code related to solving DSOP, including a `readme.md`, is located in the folder [`/code`](code).